cloudfoundry/community/toc/rfc/rfc-draft-generic-per-route-features.md

 #### CLI

-Support for a generic map MUST be added to the manifest.
 There MAY be either individual command line flags or a single flag which supports generic key-value pairs for the `map-route` sub-command.

 #### Cloud Controller